Why is this important?

 If you are a transgender person, you can apply for a certificate called a gender recognition certificate.
 This will allow you to be legally recognised in your acquired gender.

 In order to qualify for a gender recognition certificate, you must meet certain conditions.
 You need to complete an application form, provide medical evidence, and evidence that you have lived in your acquired gender for at least two years.
 There is also a fee, although this may be waived or reduced in some circumstances.

 Once you have a gender recognition certificate, you can get a new birth certificate reflecting your acquired gender.
 Someone looking at this will not be able to tell that you have legally acquired a different gender.

 You are allowed to marry someone in your acquired gender or to form a civil partnership.

-To receive a full gender recognition certificate, a transsexual person must be unmarried and not in a UK civil partnership.
+In Northern Ireland, to receive a full gender recognition certificate, a transgender person must be unmarried and not in a UK civil partnership.
 If you are already married or in a civil partnership when you apply for a gender recognition certificate, you'll have to end the marriage or civil partnership.
-However, the government is proposing to change the law to allow couples to stay married following one or both parties changing their gender.

 There are many implications of getting a gender recognition certificate and there are many things you should consider before taking this step.